February 07, 2017

 Radiation therapy, sometimes in conjunction with surgery, has also been used to treat individuals with GSD.
 Radiation therapy has proven effective in treating some affected individuals, achieving pain relief and arresting the spread of osteolysis.
 Radiation therapy has also been effective in treating chylothorax, which is sometimes associated with GSD.

 According to cases reported in the medical literature, positive results have been achieved with a total dose of 30 to 45 Gy.
-In one reported case (Fontanesi et al.) positive results were achieved using a total dose of 15 Gy in an individual with GSD affecting the upper extremity.
+In one reported case, positive results were achieved using a total dose of 15 Gy in an individual with GSD affecting the upper extremity.

-According to the medical literature some individuals with Gorham-Stout disease have been treated with medications that inhibit bone resorption including bisphosphates such as pamidronate or zoledronic acid.
-Some individuals have been treated with interferon alfa-2b, which inhibits the formation of lymphatic vessels (anti-angiogenic).
+Some individuals with GSD have been treated with medications that inhibit bone resorption (bisphosphonates) such as pamidronate or zoledronic acid.
+Some individuals have also been treated with interferon alfa-2b, which inhibits the formation of blood and lymphatic vessels.
 These treatments have led to the improvement of symptoms (e.g., pain), but individual response is highly variable.
-Interferon alfa-2b has also proven effective in treating chylothorax associated with GSD.
 In some cases, bisphosphates and interferon alfa-2b have been used concurrently to treat affected individuals.

 Toll-free: (800) 411-1222